 Cut the turnips and peel them.
 Cut them into small cubes for quick cooking.
 Place them into a large saucepan and bring to a boil.
 Cook for about 20-30 minutes or until you can mash a cube with your fork.

 Meanwhile, cut the cooked bacon into pieces.
 Measure out the rest of the ingredients.
 For the heavy cream, measure out ¼ of a cup but note you may not use it all.
 Then, measure out two tablespoons of cream cheese and 2 tablespoons of sour cream.
 Mince the chives and place them in a small bowl.
-Measure out 1 tsp of salt and ½ tsp of pepper.
+Measure out 1 teaspoon of salt and ½ teaspoon of pepper.
 I used coarse pepper, but you can use the ground if you want.
 Reduce the ground pepper quantity to ¼ tsp.

 Drain the cooked turnips after they are finished and place them back into the saucepan where it was cooking.
 Put the heat on low.
 Then, add the cream cheese, sour cream, salt and pepper, and as much of the heavy cream you feel is needed.
 Mash the turnips.
 It will not be creamy like mashed potatoes, it will look more like mashed cauliflower.
 If you want it smoother, you could try an emulsion blender.